-Beyond thermal imaging, we have thermal detection through our E3 Thermal sensor that uses a Melexis MLX90614ESF-BCI-000-TU sensing element to read object temperature.
+We have no thermal imaging through our OV camera, but we have thermal detection through our E3 Thermal sensor that uses a Melexis MLX90614ESF-BCI-000-TU sensing element to read object temperature.

 Fig. 7.
 E3 Thermal sensor with Melexis sensing element.